-FCLJ, ILDC, and PCLJ are not participating and therefore information about these journals have been omitted.
+TRANSFER NOTE: FCLJ and ILDC are not participating and therefore information about these journals have been omitted.

-NOTE: If you are looking for more substantive information about the journals (i.e., subject matter, structure), please refer to the 2023 Transfer Journal Information Guide posted on TWEN.
+NOTE: If you are looking for more substantive information about the journals (i.e., subject matter, structure), please refer to the 2024 Journal Information Guide.